 Please note that I am not a doctor and that this is not medical advice.
 I'm solely sharing what I learned based on my own research and why I decided to start wearing compression socks.

-- What are compression socks and why should you wear them when traveling?
+- What are compression socks and why should you wear compression socks on a plane?

 - How to choose the right compression socks for travel